-Today, I present a very traditional Greek recipe, equally at home in people's family kitchens as it is on taverna tables: beef youvetsi (you'll also find it transcribed as giouvetsi - I chose the spelling closer to the Greek pronunciation, with the stress on the e).
+Today, we present a very traditional Greek recipe, equally at home in people's family kitchens as it is on taverna tables: beef youvetsi (you'll also find it transcribed as giouvetsi - we chose the spelling closer to the Greek pronunciation, with the stress on the e).
 It's a slow-cooked dish of meat and pasta.
 The pasta part defines it.

 "Three men, three peoples, three religions, but as a common characteristic they shared a great desire for youvetsi, which they ordered from the neighbourhood bakery, with very thick pasta (...)" .
 From A. Papadiamantis, "The Impact of the Mind (Aniktypos tou Nou)", 1910.